 6. Add a shortened URL to a print piece

 Suppose you wanted to run a print ad in a magazine for one of your products.
-You hope the ad will drive traffic to your site, but there’s a problem: the ideal page you want to send people to is a loooong one.
+You hope the ad will drive traffic to your site, but there’s a problem: the ideal page you want to send people has a long URL.

-But if you shorten that URL down, you might have something not only more memorable, but more printable, too.
-You’ll save more of that valuable real estate for the actual ad content, and devote less of it to trying to make a long string of URL characters look pretty. 😉
+But if you shorten that link down, you might have something not only more memorable, but more printable, too.
+You’ll save more of that valuable real estate for the actual ad content, and devote less of it to trying to make a long string of URL characters look pretty.

 - Coupon inserts